NSCA CPT Study Guide

 Progression

 This is the process of clients going toward their goal that was determined beforehand.
-This can be seen through increases in the load, volume, or frequency.
+This can be seen through increases in load, volume, or frequency.
 The load and volume is the most common way to progress.
 Periodic rep max tests are used to assess the need for progressing the program and varying loads and volumes.

 The 2 for 2 rule says that if a client can do two or more reps than the goal in an exercise on two consecutive training sessions, they should then increase the load.